thenomemac/dataScienceLeaderboardPlatform/README.md

 3. Edit the markdown files documenting the contest rules and more in `contest/content`
 4. Edit the function used to score and load user submitted data with the loss function for the contest in `contest/helperfxns/__init__.py`
 5. Place any files used in scoring in `contest/data` and any files the user needs to download in `contest/download`
 6. Run a `mkdir ./contest/submissions/` cmd to create the ignored folder where user uploads are cached.
+Or change global variable to save uploads to alternate path.
-7. Uncomment out `init_db()` at the bottom of the `leaderBoardApp.py` if you need to create the sql database, ie running the app for the first time.
+7. By default `init_db()` at the bottom of the `leaderBoardApp.py` will only run if the database `./dsLeaderboard.db` does not exit
 8. To launch the app run with your default python distribution: `python leaderBoardApp.py`

 Note that the License is stated as MIT.
 This only pertains to app specific code.
 In the `static/` path copies of MathJax, jquery and bootstrap JS are included for making the app self contained.
 These dependencies have their own license agreements.